-Computer Lab 3D03 contains 30 computer workstations running Windows 7.
+Computer Lab 3D03 contains 30 computer workstations.
 Main applications include MS Office 2010, Visual Studio, Visio, JDK, and SQL Server client, etc.

 This room also has full audio-visual capabilities and doubles as a classroom, for many Applied Computer Science courses.